phredreeq/CodeAlpha_BasicNetworkSniffer/README.md

 [+] 192.168.10.100 -> 192.168.20.101 | TCP Port: 50041 -> 9997 | Flags: S
 [+] 192.168.10.100 -> 192.168.20.101 | TCP Port: 50056 -> 9997 | Flags: S
 ```
-No SYN-ACK or RST ever returned — confirmed the Splunk service on the Ubuntu server was stopped.
-This is a textbook signature of "port not listening" vs. "port actively refused" (which would show a fast SYN → RST-ACK exchange instead).
+No SYN-ACK or RST ever returned, which confirmed that the Splunk service on the Ubuntu server was not running.
+This is an example signature of "port not listening" vs. "port actively refused" (which would show a fast SYN → RST-ACK exchange instead).

 ## Understanding the Results
-- **Encrypted (HTTPS/TLS) payloads appear as garbled bytes** — this is TLS working correctly, not a tool limitation.
+- **Encrypted (HTTPS/TLS) payloads appear as garbled bytes** — this is TLS working correctly.
 Even with raw byte access, the actual content is unreadable without the session keys.
 - **Plaintext (HTTP) payloads are fully readable** — demonstrating exactly why HTTPS adoption matters: anyone sniffing unencrypted traffic can read the full request and response.
 - **Unanswered SYNs are a diagnostic signal**, not just noise — a repeated SYN with no reply indicates the destination service isn't listening, distinct from an actively refused connection (SYN → RST).

 ## Key Learnings (Debugging Journey)
 Getting a stable capture running wasn't immediate, and the troubleshooting process was itself a valuable exercise in systematic debugging:
 - **Promiscuous Mode**: The VirtualBox internal network adapter needed Promiscuous Mode set to "Allow All" before the interface would see traffic beyond what was addressed directly to the VM.
-- **Socket instability**: Scapy's default libpcap-based socket intermittently failed with a vague error on this environment.
-Comparing against `tcpdump` (which worked reliably) helped isolate that the issue was Scapy-specific rather than an OS/permissions problem.
+- **Socket instability**: Scapy's default libpcap-based socket intermittently failed with a vague error on this environment. ...Comparing against `tcpdump` (which worked reliably) helped isolate that the issue was Scapy-specific rather than an OS/permissions problem...
 Forcing `conf.use_pcap = False` (raw AF_PACKET sockets) resolved it.
 - **A misleading error message**: The error `Socket failed with 'sc'.
 It was closed.` gave almost no detail.
 Wrapping the `sniff()` call in a `try/except` block with `traceback.print_exc()` was necessary to reveal the real underlying exception.
-- **A real typo bug**: A misspelled keyword argument (`timwout` instead of `timeout`) caused a `TypeError` that was only visible once full tracebacks were captured — a reminder that vague symptoms are often simple mistakes once you get the full error text instead of a truncated one.
+- **A real typo bug**: A misspelled keyword argument (`timwout` instead of `timeout`) caused a `TypeError` that was only visible once full tracebacks were captured, which reminded me that vague symptoms are often simple mistakes once you get the full error text instead of a truncated one.

 ## MITRE ATT&CK Mapping
 Packet sniffing capability maps to: